lovepreetkaur47/LovepreetBookStore/LovepreetBookStore/Readme.txt

   Then i added new folder CoverType in Areas/Views then i added new view Index.cshtml then i added new view Upsert.cshtml
+  Also i add coverType.js file in www.root/js and create delete and upsert method also call api to delete and edit method